rameka/Movie-Reservation-System/README.md

 * XAMPP server

 ## Note
-MySQL and development environment should be for same architecture, i.e. x86 or x64.
+- MySQL and development environment should be for same architecture, i.e. x86 or x64.
 Mismatch causes a link error.
+- The database file is attached to the application for reference.